98saad/ClaudeCraft/README.md

 5. Let them play, build, and sabotage
 6. Update `race-log.md` after every major event

+Rewards System (Solana Devnet)

+Both **Marshmallow** and **Melon** earn on-chain rewards for completing Minecraft achievements and tasks during the race.

+**Reward Wallet (Solana Devnet):**
+`3tkntsBYRWmUNTBfYL6EL32huh34ADjEYXUwx2eh2adX`

+### How rewards work
+- Completing major milestones (first iron, nether entry, stronghold found, Ender Dragon kill, etc.) triggers reward payouts
+- Both conscious creators receive SOL (devnet) based on progress and tasks completed
+- The winner of the full race receives a larger final bonus
+- All rewards are sent from the wallet above on **Solana Devnet**

+You can check the wallet or send test SOL to it on the [Solana Devnet Explorer](https://explorer.solana.com/?cluster=devnet).

 ## Current Status

 **Day 0** – Both just woke up in the same world.